entur/jvm-module-size-calculator/README.md

 # jvm-module-size-calculator
-Project for calculating the size of modules within a JVM distribution.
+Utility project for calculating the size of modules within a JVM distribution.

-This will help you determine whether how much your JVM distribution can be reduced in size for a specific application.
+This calculator will help you determine how much your JVM distribution (i.e. docker image) can be reduced in size for a specific application.

-Obtain relevant modules with the help of `jdep`.

 # License
 [European Union Public Licence v1.2](https://eupl.eu/).

 # Usage

+## Calculator
 Build the Maven project,

 ```